Non-linear Neurons with Human-like Apical Dendrite Activations

 \subsection{Results on CREMA-D}

-{\bf Neural architecture.} For speech emotion recognition, we employ the ResNet-18 architecture \cite{He-CVPR-2016}.
-We modified the number of input channels of ResNet-18 from 3 to 2, in order to feed the network with the Short Time Fourier Transform of the raw audio signals, where the real and the imaginary parts are considered as separate input channels.
+{\bf Neural architecture.} For speech emotion recognition, we employ the ResNet-18 architecture \citep{He-CVPR-2016}.
+We modify the number of input channels of ResNet-18 from 3 to 2, in order to feed the network with the Short Time Fourier Transform of the raw audio signals, where the real and the imaginary parts are considered as separate input channels.

 {\bf Specific hyperparameter tuning.} All ResNet-18 variants are trained on mini-batches of $16$ samples using a learning rate of $5 \cdot 10^{-4}$.
 The models are trained for $70$ epochs.
-For (leaky) ADA and (leaky) PyNADA, we either validate or learn the parameter $\alpha$, in the same time, setting the parameter $c=0$.
-Moreover, we applied training data augmentation using time shifting, thus obtaining more training samples required to improve the robustness to data variation of our deep neural network.
+For (leaky) ADA and (leaky) PyNADA, we either validate or learn the parameter $\alpha$, at the same time setting the parameter $c$ to $0$.
+Moreover, we apply training data augmentation using time shifting, thus obtaining more training samples which improve the robustness to data variation of ResNet-18.

 {\bf Results.} We present the speech emotion recognition results in Table~\ref{tab_cremaD}.
+In addition, we illustrate the results for the emotion recognition task in Figure \ref{fig_tab_cremad}.
 We observe that ADA and leaky ADA attain superior results compared with the other activation functions, when conventional neurons are employed in ResNet-18.
 The RBF activation function offers significantly lower results with respect to the most commonly-used activation function, ReLU, while the Swish function fails to converge for both standard and pyramidal neurons.
 We generally observe that the ResNet-18 based on pyramidal neurons outperforms the ResNet-18 based on conventional neurons, regardless of the activation function.
 This highlights the effectiveness of the pyramidal design.
 Our highest absolute gain ($2.24\%$) is obtained for leaky ADA in comparison with leaky ReLU.
 Moreover, the performance gains brought by (leaky) ADA and (leaky) PyNADA are statistically significant with respect to the corresponding baselines.
-We notice that our accuracy rates for the audio modality on CREMA-D surpass the state-of-the-art accuracy levels reported in \cite{Shukla-ICASSP-2020,He-CVPRW-2020}.
+We notice that our accuracy rates for the audio modality on CREMA-D surpass the state-of-the-art accuracy levels reported in \citep{Shukla-ICASSP-2020,He-CVPRW-2020}.
 Given that we report significant improvements over baselines that are already superior to the state of the art, we consider that our results on CREMA-D are remarkable.